 Note – An aging phone will have some battery loss over time, that’s natural.
 But, if your phone’s battery isn’t even lasting most of the day you may have a problem.

 How much memory do you have left on your phone? – Head over to the ‘Settings’ in your phone and tap on ‘General.’
 Tap ‘About’ to see how much memory you have left.
 An excess of older apps, updates, etc. can run in the background of your device causing it to lose its charge faster.

 Is your phone damaged?
 Are the internal components exposed to the environment?
 Although the damage may not indicate any harm that has occurred to the battery, damage (especially liquid damage) can cause corrosion and dust to infect the internal components of your device.
 This can certainly be the reason your phone is losing its charge.

 Is your phone constantly looking for a cellular signal, wifi, or Bluetooth?
 If you’re dropping calls a lot or having an issue with your connection it may be that an internal hardware issue is causing your phone to use more battery life.

 Essentially, if your phone is constantly looking for a stronger signal it is using more battery life.

 Lastly, it may be no error on the phone at all.
 How much time are you spending on your phone? – Tech support agents hear it far too often “the battery used to last all day!”
 Yes, the phone’s battery life lasted all day when all users could do was check their emails and scroll through social media.

-The 2020 media use is much different than what was available in 2017 when the phone was launched.
+The way we use our phones now is much different than in 2017 when the phone was launched.
 You can play games, stream endless amounts of content, and scroll through several social media sites all day.
 If you are using your phone now more than you did when you first purchased it then your phone’s battery will drain much faster.